Tangerine-Community/Tangerine/docs/system-administrator/restore-from-encrypted-backup.md

 ## Backing up

 Ask user to go to Export Data and press "Export Data for all Users".
-It wiil display an alert after each database backup is saved.
+It will display an alert after each database backup is saved.
 The backup files will be saved in the `Android/data/org.rti.tangerine/files` directory.
 Use [Android File transfer tool](https://www.android.com/filetransfer/) to transfer the files.
 Save *all* of the database backup files.

 ![backup-files-listing](./assets/backup-files-listing.png )